-In the episode (or spell) data, there is one row for each episode that was captured.
-Note that the number of episodes per se is independent of the survey wave.
-This means that several episodes (=several rows) can be recorded in a single wave.
+In episode data, there is one row for each episode that was captured during the interview.
 Usually, a start date and an end date describe the duration of an episode.
 The remaining variables in such spell datasets contain additional information about that episode.
 These characteristics are chronologically linked to the episode.
-In other words: Especially for time-variant variables (e. g.
-ISEI, CASMIN) it is important to know that the respective values indicate the status of the respondent at the time of the episode and not necessarily the current status.
+This means (especially for time-variant variables like ISEI or CASMIN) that the respective values indicate the status at the given time of the episode, and not necessarily the current status which is valid nowadays.

 To give an example: In the spell dataset spEmp there is a period of time for a certain respondent in which he or she worked without interruption in a particular job.
 If this person changes to a new job, this marks a new episode which is stored in a new data row.
-Further changes in this context may also lead to new episodes, e. g. a change of employer or the conclusion of a new employment contract (but not if the salary, working hours or other characteristics of the respective job change).
+Further changes in this context may also lead to new episodes, e.g., a change of employer or the conclusion of a new employment contract (but not if the salary, working hours or other characteristics of the respective job change).
 Episodes can therefore be understood as the smallest possible units of one's life history, in this case the employment biography.
-As soon as there are several relevant changes in such a biography between two consecutive interview dates, this is reflected in several data rows per survey wave.
+As soon as there are several relevant changes in such a biography episode, this is reflected in a new data row.

-In addition to these (time) episode data, which we call duration spells, there are two other types of episode data: Occurring events or the transition from one state to another (e.g., change of marital status, change of educational level) are recorded in so-called event spells; the existence of children, partners, etc. is recorded in so-called entity spells with one row per entity.
-Regardless of the type of episode, two variables are usually necessary to identify a single row in the data file, namely the respondents' identifier ID_t and an episode, event or entity numerator such as spell that identifies a duration spell.
-More detailed information on the required identifier variables can be found on the respective data file pages in in section 4.2.
+In addition to such (time dependent) episode data, which we call duration spells, there are two other types of episode spells in our data:

+- Occurring events or the transition from one state to another (e.g., change of marital status, change of educational level) are recorded in event spells with one row describing one state. - the existence of children, partners, etc., is recorded in entity spells with one row per entity.

+Regardless of the type of episode, two variables are usually necessary to identify a single row in the data file, namely the respondents' identifier ID_t and an episode, event or entity numerator, such as spell or child.
+More detailed information on the required identifier variables can be found on the respective data file pages in in section 4.5.
+Please also note section 4.4.3 for a further complication of this matter.